KWB-R/pubs/content/author/r.-guensch/_index.md

 # Display name
 #name = "Michael Rustler"

-name = "Hella Schwarzmüller"
+name = "Richards Günsch"

 # Is this the primary user of the site?
 superuser = false

 # Role/position
-role = "Head of Department \"Groundwater\""
+role = "Research Assistant"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.